 Bugaled Breizh: In January 2004 the French trawler Bugaled Breizh was fishing fourteen miles off the coast of Cornwall when it sank with the loss of all five crew members on board.
 The vessel had been fishing in good weather and although the crew did send a brief radio message that they were sinking they did not have time to launch any of the life rafts or attempt any other form of escape.
 While there were theories were that it had hit a sandbank or collided with a surface vessel analysis of the wreck ruled these out and the official inquiry into the sinking of the vessel stated that a submarine colliding with the nets of the trawler was the most likely cause of the loss of the vessel.

-This theory was strengthened when it emerged that a NATO exercise was taking place in the area at the time the Bugaled Breizh sank, with Dutch, British and German submarines all active, as well as rumours that additional submarines from a unknown country (most likely Russia) were also observing the exercise.
+This theory was strengthened when it emerged that a NATO exercise was taking place in the area at the time the Bugaled Breizh sank, with Dutch, British and German submarines all active, as well as rumours that additional submarines from an unknown country (most likely Russia) were also observing the exercise.
 However, the loss of the Bugaled Breizh is still officially classed as unexplained, and no nation has accepted that one of its submarines may have been responsible for the loss of the vessel.
-This has meant that the families of the crew have been unable to hold anyone to account or claim any compensation for the incident, and, as of 2015 there is still an ongoing legal campaign to uncover the truth about the sinking of the Bugaled Breizh.
-In the summer of 2016 it was announced that a new inquest would be opened into the loss of the vessel, a move welcomed by the families of the crew.
+This has meant that the families of the crew have been unable to hold anyone to account or claim any compensation for the incident, and, in 2015 there was a legal campaign to uncover the truth about the sinking of the Bugaled Breizh.

 Aquarius: A Scottish trawler was involved in an incident in March 2015 which was thought to be caused by a submarine.
 The Aquarius was fishing off the Outer Hebrides with two nets when one of them became swept around in front of the vessel.
 The fishing boat had to increase its revs to avoid running over its own net which would have caused its propeller to become tangled up.
 Angus Macleod, the captain of the Aquarius, stated that he has convinced that only a collision with his vessels nets and a submarine could have caused the incident.
 While the UK government said that no British or NATO submarines were active in the area there had been a number of Russian submarines operating in Scottish waters, due to increased tensions with Russia and the West over the Russian annexation of the Crimea and actions in eastern Ukraine.
 Angus Macleod said that the incident had cost him both his catch and fishing time, and also caused damage to the steering mechanisms and rudder of the Aquarius which would cost around £10,000 to repair.